alinush/6.824-lecture-notes/l05-paxos.md

 #### What would happen if network partition?

- - I.e. `S3` was alive and had a proposed value B
+ - i.e., `S3` was alive and had a proposed value B
  - `S3`'s prepare would not assemble a majority

 #### The homework question

 How does Paxos ensure that the following sequence of events can't happen?
 What actually happens, and which value is ultimately chosen?

       proposer 1 crashes after sending two accept() requests proposer 2 has a different value in mind